Connect with others who understand.

 Specifically, daith and tragus piercings are thought to activate the vagus nerve, one of many nerves that carry messages to and from the brain.
 Possible vagal modulation (stimulation of the vagus nerve) interferes with signals to the brain that cause migraine pain.
 This mechanism is also seen in U.S. Food and Drug Administration (FDA)-approved vagus nerve stimulation devices for treating migraine headaches, which use electric currents instead of earrings or needles to block pain signals.

-2. There’s No Scientific Evidence That Daith and Tragus Piercings Relieve Migraine Pain
+2. There’s Limited Scientific Evidence That Daith and Tragus Piercings Relieve Migraine Pain

-Many people living with migraine who’ve undertaken the therapy report dramatic improvement.
+Many people living with migraine who have undergone the therapy report dramatic improvement.
 The 2017 case study cited an anonymous survey of 380 respondents who had daith piercings.
-About 47 percent reported an initial reduction in migraine frequency after the piercing, and half of all respondents said their attacks became less severe.
+About 47 percent reported an initial reduction in migraine attack frequency after the piercing, and half of all respondents said their attacks became less severe.

 Major health care organizations do not endorse daith piercings.
 The American Migraine Foundation, Cleveland Clinic, and other medical institutions assert there’s no conclusive research to support the claim that daith piercing can help migraine symptoms.
-Reported benefits are widely believed to be a placebo effect, in which the brain convinces the body that a treatment with no therapeutic value has healing benefits.
+The reported benefits are widely believed to be a placebo effect, where the brain convinces the body that a treatment with no therapeutic value has healing benefits.

 3. MyMigraineTeam Members Report Mixed Experiences With Daith and Tragus Piercings